- Amazon has domestic shipping restrictions based on location and perishable items

 - Currency, Coins, Cash Equivalents, and Gift Cards

 - Drugs & drug paraphernalia

 - Food & Beverage

 - Tobacco & Tobacco-Related Products

-For a complete list, visit Amazon’s Seller Central article on Restricted Products.
+Visit Amazon’s Seller Central article on Restricted Products for a complete list.
 Many of these items are not considered essential, so you can expect to face Amazon shipping delays if you're sending these out during the coronavirus pandemic.